YolandaCooper2505626/sol./README.md

 Added new feature for better user experience - update 6 Refactored code for better maintainability - 997
 Fixed memory management issue
+Added new feature for better user experience - 643